 Eczema herpeticum can develop if the skin of someone with eczema comes into contact with the herpes virus.
 Symptoms can be severe, require prompt medical care, and include a blistering rash.

 Herpes does not cause serious health problems for someone with a healthy immune system.
-However, if an individual with eczema catches HSV-1 or HSV-2, they may develop eczema herpeticum.
+However, if a person with eczema becomes infected with one of the herpes simplex viruses — HSV-1 or HSV-2 — they may develop eczema herpeticum.

-- A rash that causes blisters: The blisters appear in a cluster and may cover a large area.
-They may break open and be itchy or painful, weep, bleed, or have pus or yellow fluid inside.
+- A blistering rash can appear over 7–10 days.
+The blisters form a cluster and may cover a large area.
+They may break open, be itchy or painful, weep, bleed, or have pus or yellow fluid inside.

-- Feeling unwell, swollen lymph nodes, fever, chills, and fatigue: These symptoms usually start as the rash appears.
+- The person may feel unwell, with swollen lymph nodes, a fever, chills, and fatigue starting as the rash appears.

-Eczema herpeticum is a medical emergency because it can lead to serious complications.
-It can be fatal in rare cases.
-Complications may include:
+Eczema herpeticum is a medical emergency because it can lead to severe and sometimes life threatening complications, such as:

-- A herpes infection in the cornea of the eye known as herpetic keratitis.
-If untreated, herpetic keratitis can lead to blindness.
+- herpetic keratitis, an infection in the cornea of the eye that can lead to vision loss without treatment

-Eczema herpeticum can occur in people with any condition involving damaged skin, such as:
+Eczema herpeticum can occur in people with any condition or injury that involves damaged skin, such as: